top of page

 If you are looking for permanent hair removal for facial hair, body hair, and/or genital hair as part of your gender confirmation process, Divine Electrolysis is the solution for you.

 Divine Electrolysis specializes in helping transgender male and female obtain permanent hair removal.
 We provide as much privacy and discretion as you need.
-We work directly with Inland Empire Health Plan (IEHP) insurance and Kaiser Permanente Southern California insurance to cover medically necessary hair removal, must be authorized by your healthcare provider prior to treatment.

 Male to Female (MtF)